jsstrn/simple-character-counter/README.md

-# simple-word-counter
+# Simple Word Counter

-This is a simple word counter written in jQuery
+This is a simple word counter to demonstrate how to use jQuery to count the number to characters (including spaces and punctuations) in a textbox.